 If an employee does not give you his or her SIN, you have to be able to show that you made a reasonable effort to get it.

 An example of a reasonable effort would be if, after asking your employee for his SIN many times, you decide to contact him in writing to request his SIN.
-Record the dates you asked him, and keep a copy of the written request and any other related correspondence.
+Make note of the dates you asked for the SIN verbally, and keep copies of any written requests.

-If you do not make a reasonable effort to get a SIN, you may be subject to a penalty.
+If you do not make a reasonable effort to get a SIN, you may have to pay a penalty.

-Even if you have not received your employee's SIN, you have to calculate, make deductions and remit them, and file an information return on or before the last day of February of the following calendar year.
+Even if you have not received your employee's SIN, you have to make deductions and remit them, and file an information return on or before the last day of February of the following calendar year.
 If you don't, you might get a penalty for remitting or filing late.